xiix0/scam/README.md

-Q:	What looks like a cat, flies like a bat, brays like a donkey, and
-	plays like a monkey?
-A:	Nothing.
+You will be a winner today.
+Pick a fight with a four-year-old.